Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 Application Timeline has two distinct sections for **Host** and **Device**.

 ##### Host Application Timeline
-For IDCT application host side essentially manages data allocation, data movements and kernel invocations.
-It uses multiple OpenCL buffers that help to keep data ready for device to process during next kernel invocation, it uses a pool of these buffers based on a circular pointer.
-At the start host enqueues memory transfers and kernel enqueues using this pool of buffers.
-Once this pool is exhausted, the application checks for any buffers which are free after being used by device and if any buffer becomes new data is associated with these buffers as soon as possible and different task are enqueued again.
-The timeline captures this behavior for IDCT application.
+Host side uses multiple sets of OpenCL buffers.
+Each set contains 2 input and 1 output buffer sufficient for single kernel call.
+Multiple set of buffers help to enqueue multiple kernel calls at the same time.
+It uses a pool of buffers based on a circular pointer.
+At the start host enqueues multiple kernel calls and corresponding memory transfers using this pool of buffers.
+Once the complete pool is exhausted, the application checks for a set of buffers which is free after being used by any kernel enqueued previously.
+If a set of free buffers is available for kernel input and output a new task is again enqueued with new I/O data.
 The dependencies between data transfers and kernel execution are created in a fashion described below:

   * Data transfers from host to device global memory don't depend on anything and hence they can pretty much complete anytime before kernel execution which can be seen by zooming into the timeline as shown in the figure below and highlighted by yellow ellipse